speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 4. Add fine details (lower to low-level dialect)
 5. Polish (optimize at low-level)

-You can't polish before carving—you need the right level of abstraction for each operation.
+You can't polish before carving, you need the right level of abstraction for each operation.
 MLIR's progressive lowering matches this natural workflow.

 ## 🔬 Example: Count Leading Zeros (ctlz)